 The Net Beneath Us

-Told over the course of a year, The Net Beneath Us is a lyrical exploration of loss, marriage, parenthood, and self-reliance, a tale of how the natural world—without and within us—offers a kind of healing, if we can learn where to look.
+Dunbar, drawing from her own lived experiences, vividly describes the wonder and harshness of life off the grid.
+Told over the course of a year, The Net Beneath Us is a lyrical exploration of loss, marriage, parenthood, and self-reliance; a tale of how the natural world—without and within us—offers us healing, if we can learn where to look.

-“Dunbar's writing is by turns taut and sumptuous - she delivers both a tumble through the shifting light of grief, and a shady and forgiving forest floor on which to land." -Leif Enger, author of Virgil Wander
+“Dunbar delivers both a tumble through the shifting light of grief, and a forgiving forest floor on which to land.”

 Available for order: